 Besides showcasing the incredible wildlife of the Osa Peninsula, this documentary examines the potential consequences of the planned construction of an international airport in the region.
 While this kind of project would create more economic opportunities for the local communities, who currently are among the poorest in the country, it would also threaten to destroy the fragile rainforest.

 The travel documentary explores how fostering rural community tourism could be the answer to the Osa Peninsula’s problems.
 Not only can this new tourism model enable the locals to earn a living but it can also help the region preserve its pristine nature and promote itself as an eco-conscious and sustainable travel destination.

 You can watch 2.5% – The Osa Peninsula on Lokal Travel.

 4. Gringo Trails

-With captivating footage of the Bolivian salt flats, Thailand’s party islands, deserts of Mali and the mountains of Bhutan, Gringo Trails examines the long-term effect of tourism on communities, their culture and the environment.
+With captivating footage of the Bolivian salt flats, the tropical islands in Thailand, deserts of Mali and the mountains of Bhutan, Gringo Trails examines the long-term effect of tourism on communities, their culture and the environment.

 Through fascinating stories from both locals and travelers, this travel documentary illustrates how the international backpacker scene can alter some of the world’s most remote areas.
-One of the most dramatic examples of this is the Haad Rin beach in Thailand which used to be a place untouched by tourists but is now home to the world-famous Full Moon Parties – regularly occurring beach raves with lots of UV paint and thousands of drunk foreigners.
+One of the most dramatic examples of this is the Haad Rin beach in Thailand which used to be a place untouched by tourists but is now home to the world-famous Full Moon Parties – regularly occurring beach raves involving lots of UV paint and thousands of drunk foreigners.

 The film also presents examples of more sustainable travel alternatives, such as community-based ecotourism initiatives in Bolivia and the unconventional tourism policy of Bhutan.

 5. Bye Bye Barcelona